 The challenge is that so much of that knowing goes against how people have set up their lives.
 To stay open to knowing, you can’t keep doing the same old thing.
 You can’t keep living the same life.

-So, great, now you have made a connection to your own inner teacher.
-What are you going to use it for?
+So, great!
+Now that you have made a connection to your inner teacher, what are you going to use it for?

 Are you going to get yourself a fancy car or your next big job where you can make more money?
 Is it going to go back into the materialistic, consumeristic nature of the world?
 Or are you going to take it to the next level?